PCLC at University of California, San Francisco (UCSF)

 • A unique look at a hospitalist-led palliative care consultation service

-• Experience in integrating palliative care into the ICU environment, population health, and sub-specialty practices, including a cancer center
+• Experience in integrating palliative care into the ICU environment, population health, and sub-specialty practices, including a comprehensive cancer center and non-cancer specialty clinics

 • Assessment tools, protocol orders, and data collection instruments—including integration with the EHR